Wharepapa South Rock Climbing

 From Hamilton head south on the 3 about 45 minutes to Te Awamutu.
 From Te Awamutu go east about 30 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Wharepapa South:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Wharepapa South:

 Featured Route For Wharepapa South